 Where a farm shop and a camping site are operated from the same property the combined floor area of the farm shop and convenience store may not exceed 100m2.

 (e) Agricultural Industry

-In addition to the above parameters the following shall apply:
+In addition to the above, the parking requirements for "industry" apply.